thebyrd/tweec.it/README.md

 backend todo
 ============
 * process a credit card with stripe
-* get image directory names using imagemagik
-* upload images to S3
 * write a cron job that checks for images in "finished" directories, emails them to the correct user, & then marks them as sent in redis

 frontend todo